-Visitors, particularly parents, are welcome at the school.
-In order to properly monitor the safety of students and staff, parents/guardians must fill out a short background check.
-The link for this form will be shared in the fall.
-Each visitor must report to the office upon entering the school to obtain a name tag.
-Any visitor found in the building without a name tag shall be reported to the principal.
-If a person wishes to confer with a member of the staff, they should call to arrange for an appointment prior to coming to the school, in order to schedule a mutually convenient time.
+Visitors, particularly parents and guardians, are welcome at the school.
+In order to properly monitor the safety of students and staff, each visitor must report to the office upon entering the school to obtain a pass.
+Any visitor found in the building without a pass shall be reported to the principal.
+If a person wishes to confer with a member of the staff, they should call for an appointment prior to coming to the School, in order to schedule a mutually convenient time.

-Students may not bring visitors to school or non-public school events (ie dances, assemblies, etc.) without permission from the principal.
+Students may not bring visitors to school or non-public school events (i.e., dances, assemblies, etc.) without permission from the principal.